TartanLlama/elmscrew/README.md

 An online brainfuck debugger

 ### Current status
-Currently it will allow you to run your program till completion and visualise a graph of your code.
+Currently it will allow you to step through your code or run it to completion.
+It will also visualise a graph of your code and let you execute arbitrary instructions.

 ### To do
-- Allow stepping through code
+- Implement input
-- Allow insertion of instructions
+- Make it look nice
-- Visualise memory
+- Validate interpreter somewhat